TUHSD Open Enrollment

 Compliance With Rules

 As a condition of acceptance, the parent(s) or legal guardian and the pupil must agree to comply with all District policies including homework, pupil conduct, attendance, and minimum enrollment commitments, so long as these also apply to resident pupils.
 These standards of acceptance shall not include previous academic achievement, previous athletic or extracurricular ability, proficiency in the English language, or disability conditions.
-Failure to abide by all District policies may result in the student being suspended, expelled, and/or not being accepted for open enrollment during the next application period at the discretion of the District.
+Failure to abide by all District policies may result in the student being suspended, expelled, and/or non-renewed for open enrollment the following school year.

 A school is not required to admit a pupil who has been expelled, is in the process of being expelled, or who is not in compliance with a condition of disciplinary action imposed by another school, school district, or the juvenile court.